awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 • Data transferred out from Lightsail object storage to a Lightsail CDN distribution

 **Can I change the plan associated with my Lightsail bucket?**
-Yes, you can change your Lightsail object storage plan once per bucket within your monthly AWS billing cycle\.
+Yes, you can change the storage plan of an individual Lighstail bucket one time within your monthly AWS billing cycle\.

 **Can I copy objects from Lightsail object storage to Amazon S3?**
 Yes, copying from Lightsail object storage to Amazon S3 is supported\.
 For more information, see [How can I copy all objects from one Amazon S3 bucket to another bucket?](https://aws.amazon.com/premiumsupport/knowledge-center/move-objects-s3-bucket/) in the *AWS Premium Support Knowledge Center*\.